0xLILIT/bang.nvim/README.md

 # Bang.nvim
-Bang lets you set up global or buffer-local autocommands from within your current neovim session.
+Bang lets you configure global or buffer-local autocommands from within your current neovim session.
 Commands are as of now bound to your current session, meaning they are removed when Neovim is closed.

 ## Important